 And finally we make our class promise.
 We share all the things we promise to do to make the new year awesome.
 At the end, we all sign our names and we display our class promise as a reminder of how awesome we are and how awesome we can be!

-I have to share our New Year’s Party sensory bin!
+I have to share our New Year’s Party sensory bins!
 Confetti and disco balls.
 Of course.
 Disco balls.

-Check out my Happy New Year 2017 creation for thinking maps, writing, craftivities and math and literacy centers in blackline and color!
+Check out my Happy New Year 2021 creation for graphic organizers, writing, craftivities, and math and literacy centers in blackline and color!

 Subscribe to get our latest content by email.